 Currently, pets do not persist through logins.
 Don't get too attached.

 Being able to mount your tamed creatures is a planned feature, but currently not available.

 Approaching a campfire will show the message ‘Waypoint Saved’.
 When you die, you will respawn at the last campfire that saved your waypoint.
 This currently does not extend to storing your in-game position when you log out; you’ll always log on at the first starting town.

 Chests can be found nestled in tree branches, on the very tops of trees, and inside houses.
 Keep your eyes peeled!

 The gliding system is still being developed.
 Until recently it was possible to open the glider mid-air, but his has been changed in favour of a toggle system that keeps the danger of fall damage a reasonable threat.

 Pressing the Shift key will equip the glider.
-You can run around with it equipped, but won’t be able to do anything else like draw your weapon (and if you have your weapon drawn, you won’t be able to equip the glider).
+You can run around with it equipped, but you won’t be able to roll or draw your weapon at the same time.

 When gliding, holding the W key will maintain altitude, and letting go of the W key will make you slowly descend.